Welcome to the website for information on the GB7DD DMR Repeater in Dundee and other DMR Repeaters in Scotland

 GB7DD, which is located to the east of Dundee at Broughty Ferry, was the 1st DMR Repeater to go on-air in Scotland for Radio Amateurs.
 GB7DD is connected via the Brandmeister Network to Reflector 4405 on Slot 2 with other DMR Repeaters in Scotland.
-Slot 1 hosts Talkgroups 91, 92, and 93.
+Slot 1 hosts Talkgroups 91, 92, and 93 as well as Talkgroup 9 which is for local QSO’s.

 Currently connected to the Brandmeister Reflector 4405 to link all together is the following repeaters in Scotland:

-This website also provides information on the other Scottish DMR Repeaters who are all linked into the Brandmeister Scottish Reflector 4405.
-Those repeaters are GB7EE in Edinburgh, GB7GG in Glasgow, GB7JD in Jedburgh and GB7TT in Troon.
+This website also provides information on some of the other Scottish DMR Repeaters who are linked into the Brandmeister Scottish Reflector 4405.
+Those repeaters are GB7DD in Dundee, GB7DE and GB7EE in Edinburgh, GB7BB in Banff, GB7BI in the Black Isle and GB7SQ in Dalkeith.

 GB7DD was first licensed by Ofcom on 4th March 2014 as a UHF Motorola MotoTRBO DMR Digital Voice Repeater and is owned solely by Martin Higgins MM0DUN.